How to Restore Garden Borders

 Lastly don’t worry about moving the plants:

-Then the plants to keep can be replanted and the rest located in other parts of the garden, passed onto friends or disposed of.
+These plants to keep can be replanted and the rest located in other parts of the garden, passed onto friends or disposed of.

 Read more help and advice on solving all the most common garden problems.
 Learn how to Design your Garden and if you are still in need of inspiration, have a look at some of our Mini-makeovers using some of our designs.